jinyeying/DC-ShadowNet-Hard-and-Soft-Shadow-Removal/README.md

 demo_aistd_release.m
 ```

-Get the following Table 2 in the main paper on the AISTD (size: 256x256).
+Get the following Table 2 in the main paper on the AISTD (size: 256x256):
 | Method | Training | All | Shadow | Non-Shadow |
 |------------------|----------|---------|----------|-----|
 | **DC-ShadowNet** | Unpaired | **4.6** | **10.3** | 3.5 |

-For AISTD (size: 480x640)
+For AISTD (size: 480x640):
 | Method | Training | All | Shadow | Non-Shadow |
 |------------------|----------|---------|----------|-----|
 | **DC-ShadowNet** | Unpaired | **6.33** | **11.37** | **5.38** |

 ### 3. LRSS Soft Shadow Dataset Evaluation
-set the paths of the shadow removal result and the dataset in demo_lrss_release.m and then run it.
+set the paths of the shadow removal result and the dataset in `demo_lrss_release.m` and then run it.
 ```
 demo_lrss_release.m
 ```

-Get the following Table 3 in the main paper on the LRSS dataset (size: 256x256).
+Get the following Table 3 in the main paper on the LRSS dataset (size: 256x256):
 | Method | Training | All |
 |------------------|----------|----------|
 | **DC-ShadowNet** | Unpaired | **3.48** |